-Accounting for a contract modifications
+Accounting for contract modification

-The Novo Amendment as well as the Novo notice of termination of the Novo Amendment received on August 26, 2022, as defined and discussed in note 5 - License, supply and distribution arrangements, and which were determined to be modifications pursuant to the provisions of IFRS 15, required management to apply significant judgments, including: assessment of any changes to the scope of the license agreement; assessment of whether the remaining goods or services are distinct from goods or services transferred before the modifications; and assessment as to whether a portion of the changes in the transaction price was attributable to the amount of variable consideration promised before the modifications.
+The Novo notice of termination of the Novo Amendment received on August 26, 2022, as defined and discussed in note 5, was determined to be a contract modification pursuant to the provisions of IFRS 15, requiring management to apply significant judgments, including the assessment of any changes to the scope of the license agreement and assessment of whether the remaining goods or services are distinct from goods or services transferred before the modification.
 Any changes in the judgments or assumptions applied to account for this agreement could have a significant impact on the Company's revenue and deferred revenue.